Elbert S. McCuskey: Later in war

 After the Battle of Midway, McCuskey was transferred back to United States, where he worked as a flight instructor.
 In this period he was located at Naval Air Station Norfolk.

-En route back to the United States, he had a shipboard romance with Yvonne Hudson, who was returning from Hawaii back to her native Los Angeles.
-They were married on June 7, 1943 in Stuttgart, Arkansas; due to McCuskey's celebrity as a fighter ace, a story about the wedding was filed by the Associated Press and carried in a number of newspapers around the country.
+En route back to the United States, he had a shipboard romance with Yvonne Hudson, who was returning from Hawaii to her native Los Angeles.
+They were married on June 7, 1943, in Stuttgart, Arkansas; due to McCuskey's celebrity as a fighter ace, a story about the wedding was filed by the Associated Press and carried in a number of newspapers around the country.

 In late 1943, McCuskey joined VF-8 on the carrier Bunker Hill and flew the Grumman F6F Hellcat.
 During VF-8's deployment, from March to October 1944, he claimed seven more aerial victories.

 In addition to the two Navy Crosses, McCuskey was awarded five Distinguished Flying Crosses and fourteen Air Medals.

 Post-war career

 After the war, McCuskey stayed in the Navy and became a strategic planner in the Office of the Chief of Naval Operations, living in Washington, D.C.
 He received a master's degree in economics from Georgetown University, a doctorate in economics from Nova University, and a law degree from the University of Alabama (but never practiced law).
 He taught at both the Naval War College and the Industrial College of the Armed Forces.

 He and his wife Yvonne had three daughters together.
 That marriage subsequently ended in divorce (she remarried James R. Shepley, a reporter and publishing executive).
 McCuskey subsequently married his wife Patty and they raised a son and a daughter.

-He retired from the navy as a Captain in 1965.
+He retired from the navy as a captain in 1965.
 He then moved to Clearwater, Florida, where he became a professor of economics at St. Petersburg Junior College.

 McCuskey died of a heart attack, suffered while attending services at Peace Memorial Presbyterian Church in Clearwater, on June 15, 1997.
 He is buried at Barrancas National Cemetery at Naval Air Station Pensacola.
 The service for him included a naval aircraft flyover, an honor typically reserved for those who die while on active military duty but here given because he was one of the Navy's most highly decorated aviators.